ivansilvestre/book-list/README.md

-# book-list
-A simple Book List in JavaScript and HTML/CSS
+A simple Book List in JavaScript,HTML/CSS and Bootstrap.

 Based on Brad Traversy's Book List.